 What We Fund

-The Appalachian Fund board will consider requests that fall within the program areas listed below.
-Occasionally other requests are considered.
-Grants are restricted to applicants serving the southern Appalachian region of the United States, with emphasis on eastern Kentucky.
+The Appalachian Fund board considers requests that fall within the program areas listed below.
+Other requests are occasionally considered.
+Grants are restricted to applicants serving the southern Appalachian region of the United States.
+In particular, there is emphasis focused on eastern Kentucky.
 To be eligible for a grant, the organization or institution, as well as the purpose of the proposed project, must qualify under 501(c)(3) regulations of the United States Internal Revenue Service.